damaru-inc/midi-mercury/README.md

 java -jar build/libs/midi-mercury.jar -h myhost.com:55555 -v default -u myUsername -p myPassword -t

 Either the -f or the -t or both must be given.
 If -f is given, the program will prompt you to select a midi device to read from.
 If -t is given it will prompt you to select a midi device to write to.

+## Using Software Synthesizers

+In order to connect to a software synthesizer, you need to use a software MIDI device.
+If you're using a Mac, run Audio MIDI Setup, open the MIDI Studio window, and you should see something called the IAC Driver.

+When you run midi-mercury, the IAC Driver should show up on the list of devices you can select.
+So select it.
+On your software instrument, select the IAC Driver as the input MIDI source.